 Empowered, Independent, and Resourceful

 DIY travel empowers you to make decisions based on what your heart truly desires.
 Thus, achieving the independence one has always wanted far from his or her daily life.
-Not relying on anyone but to yourself or few individuals, planning and strategizing on how to get from point a to point b, using every ounce of effort to follow your checklist, all while having that self-fulfillment that you are, slowly but surely, able to unlock your dreams.
+Not relying on anyone but to yourself or few individuals, planning and strategizing on how to get from point a to point b, using every ounce of effort to follow your checklist, all while having that self-fulfilment that you are, slowly but surely, able to unlock your dreams.

 A lot of people hate doing everything on their own, but that’s the true essence of DIY traveling.
 You are nothing but an independent and empowered nomad who takes advantage of every available travel resource just to make sure you get the most out from every second and penny you spend on your trip.